jvliegen/gameboy/journal.md

 So ...
 I can start jumping (uncondionally, immediately and absolutly, that is), but it will be some time before Mario will start jumping.

 What's next ... see what Tetris did ? ... investigate the "LDA nn" instruction ... maybe sleep on it first.

+I added the acucumulator register A to the design, but only with the LDA instruction.
+This works, but there is not actual opcode decoding yet.
+Because the info is in the opcode, why not use it.
+That's the reason is there after all.
+Maybe it IS better to get some sleep first.

 ## November 8th 2018